Software development: how to create a winning MVP design

 Lower production costs.
 By demonstrating the basic functionality of the app, the MVP helps you save resources on design and development.
 As if Uber was just a button to call a cab, without driver tracking on the map and chat.
 By the way, that’s how it was at the beginning:)

 One of the important parts of MVP development is a user interface (UI) and user experience (UX) design.
-An appealing user interface design attracts users, while a smart design of user interface helps turn them into loyal customers.
-So where does a good product MVP design start?
+An appealing design of software MVP attracts users, while a smart design of user interface helps turn them into loyal customers.
+So what is the best way to design an MVP?